 What's a typical session at the HDCC like?
 A typical day starts with introductions, name games, a health check, stretches, icebreakers, and energizers to prepare groups to engage in challenge initiatives.
 Then participants proceed through challenges, on the ground, or on the high course, depending on the age and programming needs of the group.
 We end the day with a group discussion about the experiences.
 No one is ever coerced or required to do any challenge course element they choose not to do.

 Want to bring a group to the HDCC?
 Contact us to schedule a group of up to 12 people for a 3 hour session at the course.
 We can occasionally schedule larger groups, depending on facilitator availability.
 Minimum age is 12 years old, and parental consent is required.
 For participants under the age of 18, a responsible adult must accompany each group on the course (participation by the accompanying adult is optional).
 Note: Any group bringing extra participants on the day of the program will be charged an additional fee that will be due that day, and must have a signed waiver before they will be allowed to participate.

 Want to be a volunteer facilitator?
 We have an incredible team of well-trained facilitators.
 The opening for new volunteer facilitators occurs once a year.
-If you are willing to attend two trainings and agree to help facilitate a minimum of four events per year, we'd love to have you on our team.
+If you are willing to attend one trainings and agree to help facilitate a minimum of four events per year, we'd love to have you on our team.
 Please contact Rosie Skinner at 541-548-6088 or firstname.lastname@example.org with questions.

 Check out our Facebook page for more photos!